 Complications can include permanent, progressive loss of nerve and mental functions.

-Call your health care provider if abnormal sensations, muscle weakness, or other symptoms of subacute combined degeneration develop, particularly if there is a personal or family history of pernicious anemia or other risk factors.
-Early diagnosis and treatment improve the chance of a good outcome.
+Call your health care provider if abnormal sensations, muscle weakness, or other symptoms of subacute combined degeneration develop.
+This is particularly important if you or a family member has had pernicious anemia or other risk factors.

-Some strict vegetarian diets may be low on vitamin B12 and supplementation can prevent the disorder.
+Some vegetarian diets may be low in vitamin B12.
+Taking a supplement can prevent the disorder.

 Subacute combined degeneration of the spinal cord; SCD